Raosoft, Inc. makes high

 %

 For each question, what do you expect the results will be?
 If the sample is skewed highly one way or the other,the population probably is, too.
 If you don't know, use 50%, which gives the largest sample size.
+See below under More information if this is confusing.

 Your recommended sample size is